 Understanding Your Insurance Benefits: A Complete Guide to ABA Therapy Coverage

-"Navigating insurance was one of the most stressful parts of our journey after our son's diagnosis.
-We learned so much about authorizations, appeals, and maximizing benefits – knowledge that now helps us guide other families.
-At Buzz ABA, we handle insurance coordination so families can focus on what matters most: their child's progress."
+"Navigating insurance was stressful after our son's diagnosis.
+We learned a lot about authorizations and benefits.
+Now, we use that knowledge to help other families.
+At Buzz ABA, we handle insurance so you can focus on your child."

 – The Monico Family, Founders of Buzz ABA